A7medAbdeldaim/FaceDetect/README.md

-# FaceDetect
+# very simple Face detection

-Detect any face from camera and put a rectangle on it
+Detect any face from camera and put a rectangle on it using opencv and python.